Firefly Aerospace: Blue Ghost

 Blue Ghost is a class of lunar landers designed at Firefly's Cedar Park facility to meet the updated NASA requirements for a Commercial Lunar Payload Services (CLPS) lunar lander.
 The lander is named after the blue ghost firefly Phausis reticulata.

-On January 15, 2025, Blue Ghost M1, the first Firefly lander, launched on a Falcon 9 Block 5 launch vehicle and it landed successfully on the Moon on March 2, 2025.
+On January 15, 2025, Blue Ghost M1, the first Firefly lander, launched on a Falcon 9 Block 5 launch vehicle, and it landed successfully on the Moon on March 2, 2025.
 The launch was shared with the competing Hakuto-R Mission 2 lunar lander, which failed.

 On March 2, 2025, Blue Ghost performed a "picture-perfect landing," making Firefly the first commercial company in history to achieve a successful soft-landing on the Moon.

 Genesis (defunct)

 On June 9, 2019, Firefly Aerospace announced that it had signed an agreement with Israel Aerospace Industries (IAI), which owns the intellectual property of the Beresheet lunar lander design, to build a lunar lander named Genesis based on Beresheet.
-Genesis was proposed for NASA's Commercial Lunar Payload Services (CLPS) to deliver payloads to the surface of the Moon.
+Genesis was proposed for NASA's Commercial Lunar Payload Services (CLPS) to deliver payloads to the Moon's surface.
 If selected, Firefly Genesis would have been launched on a Firefly Beta rocket or a Falcon 9 rocket in late 2022.
-Due to changing CLPS specifications, Firefly determined that Genesis no longer fit NASA's requirements and started work on the Blue Ghost in 2021.
+Due to changes in CLPS specifications, Firefly determined that Genesis no longer met NASA's requirements and began work on the Blue Ghost in 2021.

 Engines

-To date, Firefly is the only organization to develop an orbital-class rocket engine using the combustion tap-off cycle, and the only organization to develop a tap-off cycle engine using RP-1 (highly refined kerosene) and liquid oxygen, also known as a kerolox engine.

-This engine type eliminates traditional gas generators and instead opts to "tap off" the main combustion chamber, using the high heat and pressure within it to drive the pumps.
+To date, Firefly is the only organization to develop an orbital-class rocket engine using the combustion tap-off cycle, and the only organization to develop a tap-off cycle engine using RP-1 (highly refined kerosene) and liquid oxygen propellants.
+This engine type eliminates gas generators and instead opts to "tap off" the main combustion chamber, using the heat and pressure within it to drive the pumps.
+Other engines utilizing the tap-off cycle include the Rocketdyne J-2S and Blue Origin BE-3PM, both of which are hydrolox engines (fueled by liquid hydrogen).

-This provides a slight increase in specific impulse and results in a dramatically simpler and lighter engine, in exchange for increased engineering difficulty and requiring more exotic materials to handle the high heat and pressure.
-The startup sequence is also more challenging.

-As a result of these challenges, tap-off has been largely ignored, with the only other engines using it being the Rocketdyne J-2S and Blue Origin BE-3PM, which are both hydrolox engines (fueled by liquid hydrogen).